johnphealipto/portfolio/README.md

 yarn dev
 ```

-## Cloning / Forking
+## 🚨 Cloning or Forking

-**Disclosure**: by using this code for your own website, there will be an attribution.
+**Disclosure**: By using this code for your own website, there will be an attribution.

 I'll appreciate it if you do, in order to shame plagiarism 😎